 Thinking of Halloween and all things “BOO” got the kids excited to have a go at this Spooky Pop-Up STEAM project.
 STEAM activities give kids a great way to engage in the important curriculum areas of Science, Technology, Engineering, Art and Maths.
 STEAM ideas offer kids lots of opportunities to develop life long skills of thinking creatively, questioning, testing ideas and problem solving.

 We themed our Spooky Pop-Up STEAM Project to Halloween but you could theme a Pop-Up STEAM Project for any time of the year or any topic, based on your kids interests or current study areas.
-You can see our other favourite STEAM activities here and buy the STEAM Kids book here.
+You can see our other favourite STEAM activities here.

 One of the great things about this Pop-Up STEAM Project is that it can be easily adapted for kids of different ages and abilities.
 Each child will approach the challenge in a unique way and their results and learning outcomes will be unique to them.
 AWESOME!